WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 • Beam precession for improved data quality due to reduced dynamical effects

-• Streamlined and automated data acquisition with Explore™ user interface and 3D ED data processing with connected PETS software
+• Streamlined and automated data acquisition with Explore™ user interface and 3D ED data processing with customized PETS software

 TENSOR_1